MinecraftForge/Documentation/docs/models/overrides.md

 }
 ```

 And here's a hypothetical snippet from the supporting code.
 (Note that this does not have to be client-only.
-It will work on a server too.)
+It will work on a server too.
+In vanilla, properties are registered in the item's constructor.)

 ```java
 item.addPropertyOverride(new IItemPropertyGetter() {